pattybrown/Data-Scientist-Associate-Project/README.md

 # Data-Scientist-Associate-Project
-This project was completed while working towards the DataCamp Data Scientist Associate certification.
+This project was completed to pass the practical exam for the DataCamp Data Scientist Associate certification.